clio-lang/clio/docs/source/install.rst

 Check your installation by running ``clio`` in your local shell.
 You’re good to go!

+.. note:: Your Node version needs to be at least v14.14.0.

 Install via Arch User Repository
 --------------------------------